iXsystems/ixautomation/README.md

 Put the iso to run with the VM in **freenas/tests/iso/**

 #### Start VM and clean
-Create a VM, and test install using vm-bhyve
+Create a VM, and test the installation using vm-bhyve.

 ```
 sudo ixautomation --run vm-tests --systype freenas